 The barber’s reign at the top was short lived, as he fell to the soon to be winner, and we left the tournament sad for the loss, but harboring a great deal of pride for the journey.
 NOT- the barber was f-in pissed.
 He’ll be back next year and cut their dreams.

 That night we picked up a house show that our new buddy Jerome put on.
 It was freakin’ awesome.
 Hot dogs, keg beer, good people, and Jerome’s band “The United Snakes of America,” were both kind to us and a real awesome rock and roll band.
+That night we got our party on with our friends Fake Problems.
+We crashed the artist lounge again, and were the last to leave.
+It seems we still have things to talk about when the beer dries up.

 The next day we partook in the Austin Festivities yet again, catching sets from our friends Slow Claw and One Small Step For Landmines.
 Amazing to see those dudes.
 Smith and Slate later caught a set from Cursive which they hailed as “f-ing awesome.”